ml-explore/mlx-examples/mixtral/README.md

 Run the Mixtral[^mixtral] 8x7B mixture-of-experts (MoE) model in MLX on Apple silicon.

-Note, this model needs a machine with substantial RAM (>= 128GB) to run in 16-bit precision.
+Note, for 16-bit precision this model needs a machine with substantial RAM (~100GB) to run.

 ### Setup